For more details see the Delivery Date for Magento 2 extension page.

 In this section you can select date format, choose to which documents, notifications and backend store pages delivery date info should be included.
 The module allows to offer the choice of delivery dates only for certain groups of customers or with particular shipping methods.
 The distribution options have never been so flexible!

 Date Format - The module offers a wide variety of dates formats.
 Choose which one suits your store best.

 Is Required - You can require customers to fulfill the delivery info or leave it up to their choice.

-Set Default Value - If you set this option to 'Yes' the closest delivery date will automatically be preselected on the frontend.
+Set Default Value - Set this option to 'Yes' to specify the preselected delivery date on the frontend.